tyt063144/TTLinks/docs/ipservice/ip_factory.md

 ```
 </details>

+> [!NOTE]\
-**Note**: The examples above demonstrate how to create IPv4 host, subnet, wildcard, and batch objects using the `IPv4Factory` class.
+> The examples above demonstrate how to create IPv4 host, subnet, wildcard, and batch objects using the `IPv4Factory` class.
 The `IPv6Factory` class works similarly. `IPv6TypeAddrBlocks` can be used to specify the type of IPv6 address when generating random addresses.